WINS-lab/WiT/README.md

 ## Data format

-- Create a `data` folder and format the test-set input and gt data as follows
+- Create a `data` folder and format the test dataset snow-degraded input and gt images as follows

 ```
     WiT